notothen/LBEG_documentation/ipyrad/README.md

 *I would recommend to do first the step 1 and 2, do some statistics on your samples in order to exclude some if needed and then go for the rest of the steps together*

+# Demultiplexing with i7

+## Open jupyter-notebook
+1. Connect to the VSC using NoMachine

 # Branching your analysis

 ## Branching in order to redo some analysis changing some parameters